intbio-ncl/BiomationScripterLib/Docs/OTProto.md

 Due to large amounts of the OT-2's onboard computer being read only, the BiomationScripter package can not be installed as usual.
 Instead, follow the instructions below to get set up.

 1. Create a new directory called `Packages` in the writable section of the OT-2's onboard computer
-     * `/var/lib/jupyter/notebooks/` is suggested for convenience in the case of using Jupyter Notebook to run the OT2
+     * `/var/lib/jupyter/notebooks/` is an example of a writable directory
 2. Clone the [BiomationScripter repo](https://github.com/intbio-ncl/BiomationScripter) into this new directory
 3. The following code will need to be added to start of every protocol you wish to use BiomationScripter in:
      ```python